 Proposal Preparation and Submission Requirements

 A one-page Emerging Areas of Research Proposal Abstract is required.
-The required proposal abstract has a maximum of 300 words and is due by July 1, 2019.
-It should be completed through the Infoready online application portal.
+The required proposal abstract has a maximum of 300 words and was due by July 1, 2019.

 For the final proposal, applications must be submitted electronically through the Infoready system.
 A PI must log in to complete and submit the application.
 IU authentication is required.